mvolkmann/blog/src/raycast.md

 If this is given the keyword "atb" and that keyword is entered in any application, a dialog will appear to prompt for values for "url" and "title".
 After entering the values, click the "Expand" button or press cmd-return.

+To create a snippet for an emoji, use the "Search Emojis" command to find the desired emoji, press cmd-k, select "Save as Snippet", optionally modify the name, and optionally modify the keyword.

 ## Store